Coneriys/apache4/docs/content/migrate/v1-to-v2.md

 ---
-title: "Traefik V2 Migration Documentation"
+title: "apache4 V2 Migration Documentation"
-description: "Migrate from Traefik Proxy v1 to v2 and update all the necessary configurations to take advantage of all the improvements.
+description: "Migrate from apache4 Proxy v1 to v2 and update all the necessary configurations to take advantage of all the improvements.
 Read the technical documentation."
 ---

 # Migration Guide: From v1 to v2

-How to Migrate from Traefik v1 to Traefik v2.
+How to Migrate from apache4 v1 to apache4 v2.
 {: .subtitle }

-The version 2 of Traefik introduces a number of breaking changes, which require one to update their configuration when they migrate from v1 to v2.
+The version 2 of apache4 introduces a number of breaking changes, which require one to update their configuration when they migrate from v1 to v2.
 The goal of this page is to recapitulate all of these changes, and in particular to give examples, feature by feature, of how the configuration looked like in v1, and how it now looks like in v2.

 !!! info "Migration Helper"

-    We created a tool to help during the migration: [traefik-migration-tool](https://github.com/traefik/traefik-migration-tool)
+    We created a tool to help during the migration: [apache4-migration-tool](https://github.com/apache4/apache4-migration-tool)

     This tool allows to:

-    - convert `Ingress` to Traefik `IngressRoute` resources.
+    - convert `Ingress` to apache4 `IngressRoute` resources.
     - convert `acme.json` file from v1 to v2 format.
-    - migrate the static configuration contained in the file `traefik.toml` to a Traefik v2 file.
+    - migrate the static configuration contained in the file `apache4.toml` to a apache4 v2 file.

 ## Frontends and Backends Are Dead, Long Live Routers, Middlewares, and Services

-During the transition from v1 to v2, a number of internal pieces and components of Traefik were rewritten and reorganized.
+During the transition from v1 to v2, a number of internal pieces and components of apache4 were rewritten and reorganized.
 As such, the combination of core notions such as frontends and backends has been replaced with the combination of [routers](../routing/routers/index.md), [services](../routing/services/index.md), and [middlewares](../middlewares/overview.md).

 Typically, a router replaces a frontend, and a service assumes the role of a backend, with each router referring to a service.